makinenvilma/image-recognition/README.md

 # Dog Breed Recognition

-Upload a photo of a dog and get told whether it is a golden retriever or a dalmatian.
+Upload a photo of a dog and the app identifies it as a golden retriever or a dalmatian.
+Those are the only two classes it knows.
-Those are the only two answers it knows, which makes it less of a product and more of an excuse to build the whole chain from scratch: collect the pictures, train the model, wrap it in an API, put a page in front of it.

-It is a MobileNetV2 base with a new top layer trained on twelve photos.
-Twelve.
-It is right about the two breeds it has seen and confidently wrong about everything else.
+The project covers the whole chain: collecting the images, training the model, serving it through an API and uploading to it from a web page.
+The model is a MobileNetV2 base with a new top layer trained on twelve photos.

 ## Status

 All three pieces work and talk to each other.
-The trained model is committed, so you can run the thing without training anything yourself.
+The trained model is committed, so you can run it without training anything yourself.

 Working right now: